-What a Nutritionist Does
+What Does a Nutritionist Do?

 Nutritionists are professionals who specialize in nutrition, food, and healthy eating.
 They educate clients on nutrition, nutritional requirements and how to improve eating habits, whether it’s to help with a chronic health condition or to lose weight.
-Some nutritionists and dieticians also work with low-income individuals who need assistance in learning how to eat with limited funds.
+Some nutritionists and dietitians also work with low-income individuals who need assistance in learning how to eat well with limited funds.
 Nutritionists also create and oversee nutrition programs to use in medical facilities and schools.

 How to Become a Nutritionist